publiccodenet/about/activities/codebase-stewardship/activities.md

 ## We represent the codebase

+We work to further the [goals of codebase stewardship](goals.md), this means that we represent the future of the codebase and community.
+We do not work specifically to serve the needs of community members individually, we serve the needs of the community as a whole.

 ## Only at ecosystem level

 We perform the activities in codebase stewardship exclusively on the [ecosystem level](../../glossary/ecosystem-level-definition.md) as we are there to get the codebase the largest possible uptake.